Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they signed and voted for the war.

-They debated the resolution, and now they want to act like they had nothing to do with it or that they were lied to about it.
+And now they want to act like they had nothing to do with it or that they were lied to about it.

-And they think the funny thing is they think they're getting away with it.
+And they think, the funny thing is, they think they're getting away with it.

 It's just more media creating the news they want to report rather than report what is happening.